What is a Resistor and How it Works

 Rheostat

-A rheostat consists of a resistive track and a wiper that is moved along the track to vary the resistance as shown in the diagram below.
+A rheostat consists of a resistive track and a wiper that is moved along the resistive track to vary the resistance as shown in the following diagram.

 These are resistors with resistance values that cannot be changed or altered.
 Examples of fixed resistors include carbon composition resistors, carbon film resistors, metal film resistors and wire-wound resistors.

-Fixed resistors are color-coded or digitally coded, which represents their resistance value.
+Fixed resistors are color-coded or digitally coded, which indicates their resistance value.

 These are resistors formed from a mixture of carbon and a binding resin in different proportions to produce a desired resistance.

-The resistors have tinned coper leads for soldering them into a circuit.
+The resistors have tinned copper leads for soldering them into a circuit.
 The resistors are enclosed in a plastic case to protect them from moisture and other factors.

 When current passes through them, they tend to produce electric noise.
 They have a low power rating, which goes up to 2W and a high tolerance value.
 If properly used, their failure rate is low.
 They are most common in low-cost applications.

 These are resistors made from depositing a carbon film on a ceramic rod.
-These are an improvement over carbon composition resistors.
+They are an improvement over carbon-composition resistors.

 Metal film resistors are resistors made from depositing metal on a ceramic rod.
 These resistors have an excellent tolerance value.